deckhouse/deckhouse/modules/020-deckhouse/docs/README.md

 You can get Deckhouse releases list via the command `kubectl get DeckhouseRelease`.
 By default, cluster keeps last 10 outdated release and all deployed/pending releases

-Every release can have one of the next statuses:
+Every release can have one of the following statuses:
 `Pending` - release is waiting to be deployed: waiting for update window, canary deployment, etc. You can see the detailed status via `kubectl describe DeckhouseRelease $name` command
 `Deployed` - release is applied.
 It means that Deckhouse image tag was changed, but the update process of the all components is going asynchronously and could have not been finished yet